psychoinformatics-de/shacl-vue/docs/app-configuration.md

    - CAN be navigated to using URL query parameters
    - CANNOT be edited via URL query parameters
    - CANNOT be created via `Add new item` button in `InstancesSelectEditor`
-- `allow_edit_instances`, if true, will add an edit button for all instances in an `InstancesSelectEditor`, i.e. the dropdown that allows users to select a specific record.
-This edit button allows the user to edit the specific record directly, without having to navigate to the record editor via the left-hand-side panel.
-This edit button will be disabled if the record's class is included in `no_edit_classes`.
+- `allow_edit_instances`, allows an edit button to be added for all instances in an `InstancesSelectEditor`, i.e. the dropdown that allows users to select a specific record.
+This edit button allows the user to edit the specific record directly, without having to navigate to the record editor via the left-hand-side panel. `allow_edit_instances` can take a boolean value of `true` to apply this setting for all instances of all classes, or alternatively an array with specific class URIs to apply the setting only for instances of specific classes.
+The edit button will be disabled if the record's class is included in `no_edit_classes`.
 - `class_name_display` specifies whether to use the CURIE format or just the latter part of the CURIE for displaying class names in the `shacl-vue` UI.
 Allowed options are: 'curie' (for the full CURIE, e.g. `prov:Agent`) and 'name' (for the CURIE suffix, e.g. `Agent`) which is the default.
 - `class_icons` is a mapping of class URIs to [Material Design Icons](https://pictogrammers.com/library/mdi/).
 By default, `class_icons` that are not defined will display as empty circles.
 - `W3CISO8601DateTimeEditor` is an option specific to the `W3CISO8601DateTimeEditor.vue` component, which provides a date picker for various formats defined in the [W3C ISO8601 Note](https://www.w3.org/TR/NOTE-datetime).
 The `yearStart` and `yearEnd` options can be used to define the starting and ending years that together define the range of options in the year-picker of this component.
 Respectively, they default to `1925` and `2077` if not specified.